vertis/vertis-io/_posts/2021-03-28-the-crumpler-light-delight-messenger.md

 ![Crumpler: Light Delight Messenger in Bag](/assets/img/crumpler-light-delight/CrumplerLDM-24.jpg)

 There were a collection of different colours.
-It didn't take long to find the colour I like and I walked out of the store happy.
+It didn't take long to find the colour I liked and I walked out of the store happy.
 For the next two and a half years it served as my primary day bag.
 Eventually it started to get a bit tatty, washing it didn't help, so I decided it was time to replace it.

 Having been extremely happy with it, I went searching to see if I could replace it like-for-like.
 Only to discover that it barely existed in the first place.